Build a Working Capital Strategy that Strengthens Your Financial Future:

 A Notice of Commencement is a document that establishes the formal start date of a construction project and identifies the project stakeholders, such as the property owner, lender, and general contractor.
 It is filed in the county where the project is located, and it is typically posted at the job site and sent to all project participants, including subcontractors and material suppliers.

-The Notice of Commencement helps to protect the owner or general contractor from “surprise” liens, because it encourages all parties down the payment chain to identify themselves and their role on the job by way of a preliminary construction notice and the NOC will have accurate information for the preliminary notices.
+The Notice of Commencement helps to protect the owner or general contractor from “surprise” liens, because it encourages all parties down the payment chain to identify themselves and their role on the job by way of a construction notice and the NOC will have accurate information for the construction notices.
 As the subcontractors and suppliers send notices, the owner and/or GC will know all parties working on their project, which helps in managing waivers, which also aids in unwanted liens.

-Historically mechanics liens have created several challenges for everyone involved.
+Historically construction liens have created several challenges for everyone involved.
 On one side, property owners may not know exactly who is working on their job, so they can be blindsided by lien claims from subcontractors they didn’t know were on the project.
 In addition, it can be difficult to keep track of lien waivers due to slow adoption of technology in construction, which can result in double or missed payments.
 On the other side, subcontractors don’t always have access to the information they need to contact project owners with notices or their current payment status.

 When Is an NOC Required?